martylamb/bookmartian/api.md

 **GET /api/bookmarks**

 Parameters:
-  * tags (optional): space-and-comma-delimited list of tags.
-Only bookmarks with all of the specified tags will be returned.
-If no tags are specified then all bookmarks will be returned.
+  * tags (optional): space-and-comma-delimited list of tags and queries.
+Only bookmarks with all of the specified tags and matching all of the speified queries will be returned.
+If no tags or queries are specified then all bookmarks will be returned.
+Sample queries include:
+    * is:untagged
+    * site:microsoft.com
+    * is:recent
+    * created-after:2016/09/07
+    * created-before:2016/09/10
+    * last-visited-after:2015/12/31
+    * last-visited-before:2015/12/31

 Examples: